 Acute focal, multifocal or locally extensive coagulative or liquefactive necrosis of liver, haematopoietic kidney and spleen are commonly seen in routine haematoxylin and eosin (H&E)-stained sections of formalin-fixed material.
 A small number of basophilic intracytoplasmic inclusion bodies may be seen, particularly in areas immediately surrounding necrotic areas in the liver and kidney.
 Necrotic lesions may also be seen in heart, pancreas, gastrointestinal tract, gill and pseudobranch (Reddacliff & Whittington, 1996).

-Affected tissues (e.g. kidney, liver, and spleen) contain cells exhibiting necrosis.
+Affected tissues (e.g., kidney, liver, and spleen) contain cells exhibiting necrosis.
 Cells contain conspicuous cytoplasmic inclusions that are rarefied areas of the cytoplasm in which the viruses are assembled.
 Within the cytoplasm, aggregates (paracrystalline arrays) of large (175 nm ± 6 nm) nonenveloped icosahedral viruses are apparent; single viruses are also present.
 Complete viruses (containing electron-dense cores) bud/egress from the infected cells through the plasma membrane.
 The nuclei of infected cells are frequently located peripherally and are distorted in shape.

 RATIONALE: Editorial